 Add the frozen raspberries and stir well.
 When they soften up a bit add the cacao nibs and slivered almonds.
 Stir.
 Don’t let the raspberries boil, because this recipe is nice with whole raspberries instead of overcooked raspberries.

-Add a good splash of almond milk and let this milk warm up (not boil).
+Add a good splash of plant-based milk and let this milk warm up (not boil).
 Serve.

 You could make the overnight version.
 Add all the ingredients in a mason jar and take with you the next day on the go.